rupert12pl/unifi_gatway_refacoty/README.md

 This repository already follows that layout with the integration stored in `custom_components/unifi_gateway_refactored/`.

-## Setup and configuration

-1. Install the integration through HACS or copy `custom_components/unifi_gateway_refactored` into your Home Assistant `custom_components` directory.
-2. Restart Home Assistant and navigate to **Settings → Devices & Services → Add Integration**.
-Search for **UniFi Gateway Refactored** and provide the controller URL, credentials and target site.
-3. Optional: disable SSL verification if you use a self-signed certificate (the integration will log a one-time warning when disabled).

-### Runtime options

-- **Update interval** – Controls how often the controller is polled (30–300 seconds).
-This setting is available from the integration's **Configure** menu.
-- **Verify SSL certificates** – Toggle SSL validation when communicating with the UniFi controller.

-### Rate limiting and error handling

-- The integration uses Home Assistant's shared aiohttp client with an `asyncio.Semaphore` to limit the number of concurrent controller requests.
-- Transient API failures (HTTP 429 or 5xx) are retried with exponential backoff and jitter.
-Authentication errors (401/403) immediately surface to the user.

-### Conflict detection

-If the legacy `unifigateway` integration is detected, a repair issue is created in Home Assistant instructing you to remove the duplicate entry before the new integration can run reliably.

 ## Publishing releases for HACS

 HACS requires release tags that follow the `MAJOR.MINOR.PATCH` semantic version